digeler/GOCMD/usage.md

-  then press ctrl+c and run the modified cmd.sh once done just delete the storage. ill fix that in next release
+  then press ctrl+c and run the modified cmd.sh once done just delete the storage. ill fix that in next release easy way is to run it on cloudshell

   for OSX :